nikitavoloboev/data/programming-languages/swift/swift-libraries/swift-libraries.md

 - [Strongbox](https://github.com/granoff/Strongbox) - Swift utility class for storing data securely in the keychain.
 Use it to store small, sensitive bits of data securely.
 - [WalletConnectSwift](https://github.com/WalletConnect/WalletConnectSwift) - WalletConnect Swift SDK.
 - [Actomaton](https://github.com/inamiy/Actomaton) - Swift async/await & Actor-powered effectful state-management framework.
+- [Orion](https://github.com/theos/orion) - DSL designed to make it entirely effortless to interact with with Objective-C's dynamic aspects in Swift.

 ## Other (not lib)